emilydolson/CSE-830-SS-22/syllabus.md

 - E-mail: dolsonem@cse.msu.edu (course-related contact should be through Piazza)
 - Office: EB 3582 (but I’ll be working from home this semester)

-## Teaching Assistants:
-- Vincent Ragusa (pronouns: he/him)
-- Ali Saffary (pronouns: he/him)

 ## Office Hours:
-- Dolson – Mondays 4:20pm (after class, in class zoom room) and by appointment.
+- Dolson – Tuesdays 11:40am (after class, in class zoom room) and by appointment.
-- Saffary – M/W/F 10:00 am - 11:00 am (link to Zoom room on Piazza)

 ## Textbook: